spookyGh0st/beatwalls/README.md

 this is what will be created by the first example: [video](https://streamable.com/s/md58n)

 To select a different Song just drag in the Folder again.
+There are also cl options for more advanced user

+``--clearAll`` -> deletes all previous from bw created Walls without creating no walls ``--deleteAllPrevious`` ->  deletes all Walls in the difficulty, and not just the one created by beatwalls.

 ## other stuff